-In the first four years the website has had close to 4 million visits, we described a new Red Crossbill call type (type 12), a new call type of Purple Finch, presented approximately 70 programs for various bird and nature-oriented groups, started with collaboration on the Pennsylvania Natural Heritage Program for an Evening Grosbeak (species of special concern) Winter tracking project, which morphed into the The International Evening Grosbeak Road to Recovery Project, been part of the Rosy-Finch working group, published more than 90 blogs about finches, published a handful of papers, and placed nearly 60 Autonomous Recording Units for the monitoring of Evening Grosbeak, Red Crossbill and Hawaii Honeycreepers (aka Hawaii’s finches).
-And that was just in our first 4 years!
+In the first 3 years the website has had close to 3.5 million visits, we described a new Red Crossbill call type (type 12), we presented approximately 100+ programs for various bird and nature-oriented groups, supported the Pennsylvania Natural Heritage Program for an Evening Grosbeak (species of special concern) Winter tracking project, as well as a Rosy-Finch working group, published more than 100+ blogs about finches, and placed nearly 50 Autonomous Recording Units for the monitoring of Evening Grosbeak, Red Crossbill and Hawaii Honeycreepers (aka Hawaii’s finches).
+And that was just in our first two plus years!
 Like we already have with the Evening Grosbeak, we hope to become even more directly involved with conservation efforts of Honeycreepers (aka Hawaii’s finches) in Hawaii as well — We are sending monies to the Maui Forest Recovery team!

 To keep you up to date on the latest research, news and blogs I’m inviting you to sign up for our email list : https://finchnetwork.org/subscribe.